Mortgage Basics

 Key Takeaways

-- - HOA dues are not part of PITI, but lenders count them when calculating debt-to-income ratio.
+- - HOA dues are outside PITI but still count against your qualifying debt-to-income ratio.

-- - The most accurate way to confirm full monthly cost is to compare Loan Estimates from multiple lenders.
+- - The most reliable way to validate your all-in monthly payment is to compare Loan Estimates from multiple lenders using the same property assumptions.

 Principal and Interest: The Loan Payment Core